Elisha235/namaste-react-elisha/README.md

 21.
 Parcel's JavaScript compiler, CSS transformer, and source maps implementation are written in Rust for maximum performance.
 It's 10-20x faster than other JavaScript-based tools!

+22.
+This means this will definetly work on these version (100%), it might not work on other browsers "browserslist": [
+    "Last 10 Chrome version",
+    "Last 2 Firefox version"
+  ]